pierrelocus/pierrelocus/README.md

 - 🏢 Founder of Haxoria, Belgium.

-- 🐍 I like Pytho
+- 🐍 I like Python

 <br/>